 There is regular and frequent communication with parents by email, telephone and meetings in the department.
-Parents are encouraged to discuss their concerns or make an appointment to come in and meet their child's Learning Support teacher at any time.
-Full reports and progress reports are written according to the main teaching timetable.
+Parents are welcome to contact us at any time.

-Reading Skills Group: A class is run once a week for those children in D Block who require more practice with their reading and comprehension skills than can be offered in class .
-Children usually attend a group session for a term.
+- Reading Skills Group: A class is run once a week for those children in D and C Block who require more practice with their reading and comprehension skills than can be offered in class.

 Outside Help: External assessment is sought where appropriate, but only after full discussion with the parents.
-We have lists of specialists known to us some of which come into school, such as Educational Psychologists, Occupational Therapists and Behavioural Optometrists.
-Arrangements can be made for these assessments to be done in school and parents are then billed directly.
+We have a visiting Educational Psychologist who comes into school and a list of trusted Occupational Therapists and Behavioural Optometrists can also be supplied.